rebuschain/rebus.docs/development/index.md

 # Getting started

-The development on the Rebus platform is possible using the EVM/Smart contracts and building Web3 application interacting with the Rebus Vaults.
+Development on the Rebus platform is possible using the EVM/Smart contracts and building Web3 applications interacting with the Rebus Vaults.

 To get up-and-running, the steps are: